 the appellant may file a written notice of appeal with the Associate Provost

-within one academic quarter of the occurrence of the dispute.
+within one academic term of the occurrence of the dispute.
 Upon receipt

 of the written appeal, the Associate Provost will have 15 working days in